bhi-elliot/warfare-BHi/README.md

 This module implements game mechanics as described in *Appendix 2: Warfare* of the *Strongholds & Followers* publication under the terms of the Open Game License v1.0a.
 A copy of this license is distributed along with the module, please see `OGL.txt` for the full terms of the license.

-All source code is copyright 2020 Kim Mantas (with a little edit by Berny Hi 2022) and is released under the terms of the [GNU GPL v3](https://www.gnu.org/licenses/gpl-3.0.en.html).
+All source code is copyright 2020 [Kim Mantas](https://bitbucket.org/Fyorl/warfare/) (with a little edit by Berny Hi 2022/23) and is released under the terms of the [GNU GPL v3](https://www.gnu.org/licenses/gpl-3.0.en.html).
 A copy of this license is available in the `LICENSE` file.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.